It would be so nice to get a call that we had somehow "missed" some of our money, and that we would soon be receiving a check.

 Money left on its own in your bank account won't appreciate quickly enough to keep up with inflation.
 So, even if you saved a whole entire year's salary now for your first year of retirement, by the time you retired, the value of that money would have shrunk to less than one year's worth of living expenses.

 The key to getting money to outpace inflation is to invest it well and let it grow for a considerable amount of time.
-This slider shows just how investing can help you the most when your investments have time to grow.
-And with this calculator, you can see just how much you might end up with at retirement.

 The idea that thousands of dollars in unclaimed money might be patiently waiting for you in the manner of Prince Charming is appealing, to say the least.
 But most of us are more like Cinderella's mice, diligently working away on amassing emergency funds and setting aside money for retirement.